curry-packages/currycheck/README.md

-# currycheck - A Property Testing Tool for Curry
+# CurryCheck - A Property Testing Tool for Curry

 This package contains the tool `curry-check` that supports the automation of testing Curry programs.